 You can either be a couch surfing host, or a couch surfer (or both!).

 Hosting means you welcome people into your home and give them as much (or as little) as you have to offer.
-This is a really good way to get yourself off the ground with site users.
-People leaving you positive reviews can only bode well when it comes to you ‘pitching’ for a place to stay.
+Hosting is a really good way to build your profile – if people start leaving you positive reviews, it bodes well when it comes to you approaching others for a place to stay.

 When joining, couch surfers will ask you to build a profile for both hosting and surfing.
-The more detail you put into this, the better (in my experience).
-As a host you’ll be asked to be as specific as you need;
+The more detail you put into this, the better.
+As a host, you can be pretty specific about key preferences:

 - Max no. of guest